-Moreover, by taking any sequence $\{P_h\}$ of inscribed polyhedral curves such that $\mesh P_h\to 0$, on account of Remark~\ref{Rmonot}, and by using a continuity argument, compare \cite{Su_curv}, one infers that $\calL(P_h)\to\calL(c)$ and $\TC(P_h)\to\TC(c)$.
-Notice that it suffices to take any sequence $\{\D_h\}$ of partitions of $I$ such that $\mesh \D_h\to 0$ and set $P_h=P(\D_h)$, since the uniform continuity of $c$ yields that $\mesh P_h\to 0$.
-By using a similar argument, if now the curve $c$ has finite total absolute torsion, i.e., $\TAT(c)<\i$, one also infers that $\TAT(P_h)\to\TAT(c)$ as $h\to\i$.
-In the next section, we shall see that it is possible to give a suitable weak notion of binormal indicatrix, a curve $\bbb_c$ in $\RP$ such that its length agrees with the total absolute torsion $\TAT(c)$, see \eqref{Varb} below.
-For this purpose, we first discuss here the regular case, i.e., when curvature and torsion are defined as in the usual way. \adl { \sc The smooth case.} Let $c$ be a smooth regular curve in $\gR^3$ defined through the arc-length parameterization (so that $|\dot c|=1$ a.e.).
-Assuming $\ddot c\neq 0$ everywhere, and letting $\ttt:=\dot c$, $\nnn:=\dot\ttt/|\dot\ttt|$, $\gk:=|\dot\ttt|$, $\bbb:=\ttt\tim\nnn$, the classical Frenet-Serret formulas for the spherical frame $(\ttt,\nnn,\bbb)$ of $c$ give: \beq \dot\ttt=\gk\,\nnn\,,\qquad \dot\nnn=-\gk\,\ttt+\gtau\,\bbb\,,\qquad\dot\bbb=-\gtau\,\nnn \eeq where $\gk$ is the (positive) curvature and $\gtau$ the torsion of the curve. \br Notice that a rectifiable curve may have unbounded total curvature but zero torsion (just consider a planar curve).
-Conversely, by taking $s\in[0,1]$ and letting $\gk(s)\equiv 1$ and $\gtau(s)=(1-s)^{-1}$, solutions to the Frenet-Serret system \eqref{FS} are rectifiable curves $c$ such that $\int_c \gk\,ds=1$ but $\int_c|\gtau|\,ds=+\i$. \er As the following example shows, the (absolute value of the) torsion may be seen as the curvature of the tantrix (or tangent indicatrix), when computed in the sense of the spherical geometry. \bex Given $R>0$ and $K\geq 0$, we let $c:[-L/2,L/2]\to\gR^3$ denote the helicoidal curve
+Moreover, by taking any sequence $\{P_h\}$ of inscribed polygonal curves such that $\mesh P_h\to 0$, on account of Remark~\ref{Rmonot}, and by using a continuity argument, compare \cite{Su_curv}, one infers that $\calL(P_h)\to\calL(c)$ and $\TC(P_h)\to\TC(c)$. { \sc Total absolute torsion.} Due to the lack of monotonicity described in Example~\ref{Emon}, we define the {\em total absolute torsion} $\TAT(c)$ of $c$ by means of the approach due to Alexandrov-Reshetnyak \cite{AR}.